block42-blockchain-company/thornode-telegram-bot/README.md

 Simply login in with your phone number that is registered on telegram, then choose any application (we chose Android) and follow the steps.

+Afterwards run `python3 test/sign_in_telegram.py`.
+This asks
+you to put in your phone number, verifies your telegram client and creates the verification file `test/telegram_session.string`.
+This file is needed by the testing suite to impersonate your telegram client.

 Once you get access to api_id and api_hash, save them in the Environment variables `TELEGRAM_API_ID` and `TELEGRAM_API_HASH` respectively.
 Also save the name of your Telegram Bot without the preceding `@`